UOCD Research & App Design

 Skills: User Research, UX Design, UI Design

-Tools: Survey Monkey, Camera, Illustrator, InVision
+Tools: Survey Monkey, Post-its, Camera and Voice Recording Equipment, Illustrator, InVision

 We began the ideation phase by developing personas that embodied the different people we had met with and interviewed during our time exploring various local markets.
 Keeping these end users in mind, we started brainstorming with a lofty goal: come up with 100+ possible products that would solve vendors’ problems in 1 hour.
 Limiting the time and coming up with a challenging goal for our session forced us to think outside of the obvious set of solutions and to approach finding a solution without judgement or too much thinking about our design limitations.
 After our initial brainstorming session, we began organizing and narrowing down our ideas, first to twenty-five and then to ten final design ideas.
 We fleshed these out further with product pitch pages that we then presented to our professor and classmates for feedback.

-Try Out Our Final Mockup Below!
+Try Out Our Final Mockup!